 - Gas-powered wheeled leaf blowers

 If you have piles of leaves, a level property, and a lot of money, we suggest you take a look into wheeled blowers.
-They are most powerful leaf blowers out there and they don’t require mixing fuel and oil.
+They are the most powerful leaf blowers out there and they don’t require mixing fuel and oil.
 However, they are most cumbersome – taking up a significant amount of space and weighing more than 100 lbs.
 In addition, they are tough to push and manage.
 They are expansive, with the price ranging from $280 to $800.

-Tips on how to choose the best cordless leaf blower in 2019
+Tips on how to choose the best cordless leaf blower

 With all the cordless leaf blowers out there, knowing which one to choose is not easy.
 But, these tips will help you realize what is important when choosing this machine.